Milena Nikolova: Creative experience

 In 2014 she was a member of the jury of the International poetry competition "Write, share, get read" and a member of the jury of the National Bulgarian poetry competition "The Christian family – the perfect way to love the other one".

 Poems of Milena Nikolova are published in the "XXI CENTURY WORLD LITERATURE" book (An International anthology of poetry and fiction), Publisher: Kafla Intercontinental; First edition (2016), Language: English, ISBN 978-9384023096.

 PoemTherapy

-In May 2012 she founded the blog PoemTherapy in Facebook.
+In May 2012 she founded the blog PoemTherapy on Facebook.
 It is a free, financially independent online magazine for Bulgarian and international culture.
 Here she shares her works and the works of Bulgarian and foreign authors, as well.

 In December 2014 Milena Nikolova founded the First international poetry competition in memory of her teacher Evgenia Genova which is called under two of her verses: "If my heart is set on fire, the Universe will get flooded into love."